Cozy Peach Kitchen

 If possible, shop for produce by the season.
 Not only are in-season fruit and veggies less expensive, they’re also more flavorful than their out-of-season counterparts.

-To save money, buy your favorite fruit and veggies in-season and freeze for later use.
+To save money, buy your favorite fruit and veggies in-season and freeze them for later use.

 5. Don’t be afraid of the freezer aisle